RyanWoodzell/Informational-Crypto-Program/README.md

 ## Example Usage

 When the program is executed, it pulls data from the CoinMarketCap API.
 Users are prompted to enter the name of a cryptocurrency they wish to view.
-For example, if a user enters “Bitcoin,” the program retrieves and displays various statistics on Bitcoin:
+For example, if a user enters “Bitcoin” the program retrieves and displays various statistics on Bitcoin:

 ![image](https://github.com/user-attachments/assets/03f29f95-68a1-4207-8836-5ae2f51cf6bc)